nunit/nunit.analyzers/documentation/NUnit2008.md

 ### Explanation

-Using IgnoreCase here doesn't make any sense, because the types were comparing don't have the concept of case.
+Using IgnoreCase here doesn't make any sense, because the types we're comparing don't have the concept of case.
 Therefore, it's only suitable to use on textual primitives (e.g. `string` and `char`).

 ### Fix